CodingAleCR/http_interceptor/README.md

 This is mostly the straight forward approach for a one-and-only call that you might need intercepted.

-Here is an example with a repository using the `HttpWithInterceptor` class.
+Here is an example with a repository using the `InterceptedHttp` class.

 ```dart
 class WeatherRepository {